 When interviewing at a company store or outlet, business casual in the style of the company is appropriate.
 Many companies encourage their employees to wear items from their collections, and even if you don't own anything appropriate with their label, something in the same style is acceptable.

-- For men, dress slacks or chinos, a button-down shirt with or without a tie, dark socks, and dress shoes.
+- For men, wear dress slacks or chinos, a button-down shirt with or without a tie, dark socks, and dress shoes.
 Avoid polo shirts for your interview, even if they are acceptable for working there.

 How to Choose Interview Accessories